ddeleon267/bartender/README.md

-# WhatsOnTap
+# Bartender

 This Ruby project provides a CLI that allows users to view cocktails by ingredient, then choose a drink to view more details of.
+It makes use of the  https://www.thecocktaildb.com/api.php api.

 ## Installation
 Clone project and cd into main folder.
+Install the gems 'httparty' and 'json'.

 ## Usage

 Type the prompt below and follow the on screen prompts.
 $ ruby bin/drinks

-## Development

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ddeleon267/ddeleon-cli-app.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ddeleon267/bartender.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License